Layven/ivt-lab/README.md

 # IVT Spaceship

 This is a sample application for the [Integration and Verification Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.
 The application is simplified and deliberately contains bugs.
-This is some change to the readme file
+This is some change to the readme file that way

 ## Getting started